Skip Navigation

 Bucky Boat Rides and Alumni Park Tour

-Madison wouldn’t be Madison without all of its beautiful lakes.
+Madison wouldn’t be Madison without its beautiful lakes.
 In this activity, you’ll have an opportunity to explore some of the 132 billion gallons of water in Lake Mendota.
 The Bucky Boat offers a chance to learn about our lakes and the surrounding area.
-While waiting to ride the boat, explore Alumni Park and One Alumni Place on a guided tour.
+While waiting to ride the boat, explore Alumni Park and One Alumni Place on a guided tour prior to the boat ride.
 Weather Permitting

 Physical Activity Level: Medium to High